Tourist Information for Holidays on Aitutaki Island

 Water

-Drinking straight out of the tap is not recommended in Aitutaki or Rarotonga.
-We provide Filtered and UV treated water on arrival and guests can refill these themselves when empty from a large water bottle outside the office (or from the various stations around the island).
+Drinking water straight out of the tap is not recommended in Aitutaki or Rarotonga.
+We provide filtered and UV treated water in the villas and guests can refill bottles themselves from a large water bottle outside the office (or from the various water stations around the island).
 Otherwise, if guests wish to buy bottled water, these are also available from shops close by.

 Laundry

-Housekeeping can do guest laundry on request for $15 / load.
+Housekeeping can provide guest laundry on request for $20 / load.
 There is an iron available but this needs to be organised in advance with the villa manager.

 Infants